chef/chef-web-docs/chef_master/source/debug.rst

 Use the verbose logging that is built into knife:

 ``-V``, ``--verbose``
-  et for more verbose outputs.
+  Set for more verbose outputs.
 Use ``-VV`` for much more verbose outputs.
 Use ``-VVV`` for maximum verbosity, which may provide more information than is actually helpful.

 .. note:: Plugins do not always support verbose logging.